Carol Harrington, CMT, MA

 Articles

 This short story illustrates the concepts of stress management.
 The longstanding effects of physical and/or emotional stressors can create chronic tension patterns in the body.
-Best to address them earlier than later..."set the glass of water down"
+Its ideally best to address them earlier than later..."set the glass of water down."

 A lecturer, when explaining stress management to an audience, raised a glass of water and asked, “How heavy is this glass of water?”